Last updated: 21 February 2023

 - Investigate and prosecute offences under the Animal Welfare Act

 The categories of information that we collect, process, hold and share include:

-- personal information (such as name, address, contact details)
+- personal information.
+Information includes name, address, and contact details.

-- description of events (such as location and time of fouling, dates and time of noise, location stray was found, description of dogs involved in a dog attack)
+- description of events.
+This includes location and time of fouling, dates and time of noise, location stray was found, and descriptions of dogs involved in a dog attack.

 - pictures and videos of injuries to persons.

 Why we need your information and how we use it

 - enable us to carry out specific functions for which we are responsible